DaniBodor/ClusterQuant/README.md

 Filenames ending with "PRJ.tif" or "PRJ.dv" (note the capitals) will be read by the code.
 Other files can exist within data folder without interference.

 Run src>MAIN_RunOnSubfolders.ijm and select data>raw as base directory (drag into ImageJ or FiJi and hit run).
-This will output a *.txt file with the data in the following format: /i[need to write this up]/i
+This will output a *.txt file with the data in the following format: [need to write this up]

-Next, run src>CEN_cluster_analysis.py from a Python compiler (doesn't work from FiJi for whatever reason)
+Next, run src>CEN_cluster_analysis.py from a Python compiler (doesn't work from FiJi for whatever reason).
+This will output three types of data:
+1) a single histogram comparing number of CENs per squareby dataset
+2) one lineplot per dataset showing the average +/- SD (I believe) tubulin intensity by number of centromeres per square
+3) in a subfolder; one violinplot per image showing the distribution of tubulin intensity by number of centromeres per square

 ## Project organization